catalystweb/cat-jquery-build/README.md

 Requires Node.js
 1. Clone the repository (https://github.com/catalystweb/app-demo.git)
 2. Run the application (npm run start)
-3. Skip the initial login screen (x) (you may login at anyone, once you have created a test user)
+3. Skip the initial login screen (x) , (you may login at anyone, once you have created a test user)
-4. Follow tutorial
+4. Follow the tutorial

 Developed by Daniel Kandilas